trema/apps/README.md

 License & Terms
 ===============

-Each software found in this directory are distributed under the terms and conditions described in the document of the software.
+Each software found in this directory is distributed under the terms and conditions described in the document of the software.
 Please carefully check the document before you build/run the software.